 But none of this is love.

-Working in a university, a colonial institution that still so openly mythologizes itself as a light and a leader – and aren’t we all, faculty and staff, tenured and contingent alike, bound together by our commitment to this mission, to this good work, to these ideologies of improvement – I feel the expectation or assumption from others that I am to covet a tenured or permanent position.
+Working in a university, a colonial institution that still so openly mythologizes itself as a light and a leader – and aren’t we all, faculty and staff, tenured and contingent alike, bound together by this covenant, by our commitment to this mission, to this good work, to these ideologies of improvement – I feel the expectation or assumption from others that I am to covet a tenure-track position.
 Because how else will I possibly know that I am good — that I have been successful in or with my life?
 That I am above my friends in this system that depends for its life on their exploitation?
 Surely I am hungry for signs that I, too, am one of the chosen ones?
 Surely my sense of worth is bound up in confirmation and affirmation from this system and from those who have been successful within it?

 And yet I refuse to accept that this is the best that we can do for one another.
 We need to think deeply about what our supposed affinities and solidarities are based on and about where and whether they are yet real.
 I would argue that our ongoing unwillingness to address questions like this one in the university speaks volumes, and that if we truly love each other, then we will struggle together against this model until it breaks.